jasperan/pytorch-tensorflow/1_getting_started_with_pytorch_on_oci.md

 ## Getting Started

-First, we need an environment where we'll run PyTorch code.
+First, we need an environment where we’ll run PyTorch code.
 For that, we head to the Oracle Cloud Infrastructure console.

 We have two options:

-- Create a compute instance, spin it up, install Jupyter Notebook or other notebook software where we'll run our Python code, and install PyTorch.
-This takes a bit longer than the second option since we have to do all the configuration ourselves, however we'll save some money in the long run as creating a compute instance is a bit cheaper than the second option.
+- Create a compute instance, spin it up, install Jupyter Notebook or other notebook software where we’ll run our Python code, and install PyTorch.
+This takes a bit longer than the second option since we have to do all the configuration ourselves, however we’ll save some money in the long run as creating a compute instance is a bit cheaper than the second option.
 - Create a OCI Data Science notebook and install PyTorch.
-This is very straightforward and doesn't require that much IT knowledge; we'll have a live visualization of our notebooks and an interface to modify them in our browser.
+This is very straightforward and doesn’t require that much IT knowledge; we’ll have a live visualization of our notebooks and an interface to modify them in our browser.

 In this subsection, I'll showcase how to follow the second option (OCI Data Science).

+### Create an OCI Data Science Notebook and Install PyTorch

 First, I head over to the OCI console and navigate to OCI Data Science: